airKlizz/go-interview-2/README.md

 func (c *Controller) Handle(ctx context.Context, event *domain.Event) error {}
 ```

 The controller knows the lights available and can handle events.
-An event is part of the domain definition of the application:
+An event is part of the domain definition of the application

 ```go
 type Event struct {